The ultimate Apple Calendar user guide

 Show events in year view, which highlights days you have events while browsing in year view.
 Days with just one event are in yellow, days with two are in orange and days with three or more are in red.
 (Take these indicators with a grain of salt.
 If you have more than one calendar linked to your Apple Calendar, you might see the same birthday or holiday twice.)

 Feel free to play around with these settings and see what you like best.
-Apple Calendar automatically saves your preferences—no need to click a Save button after you change a setting—and you can just as easily change the preferences back.
+Calendar automatically saves your preferences — no need to click a Save button after you change a setting — and you can just as easily undo preferences.

-Now that you’ve customized the look of your Apple Calendar app, it’s time to get started creating different calendars within the app.
+Now that you’ve customized the look of your Apple Calendar app, it’s time to start creating different calendars within the app.

 Having multiple calendars sounds like it might complicate your life, but what happens is usually the opposite.